Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 &nbsp;

-Once you select game, you can see the notes/memories you have about it.
-The content is all formatted in Markdown using ReactMarkdown, and the editor is <a href="https://mdxeditor.dev/" class="secondary-a"> MDXEditor</a>.
+Once you select a game, you can see the notes/memories taken.
+The content is all formatted in Markdown, and the editor is <a href="https://mdxeditor.dev/" class="secondary-a"> MDXEditor</a>.

 ![Banjo Kazooie memories](../../assets/project_images/gameok/memory.png)
 &nbsp;